 14. Take a Day Trip to Hobbitenango Theme Park

-Are any fellow Lord of the Rings and Hobbit fans here??
+Are any fellow Lord of the Rings and Hobbit fans out there??

-If so, then you’ll love spending a day pretending to be in The Shire at the hobbit-themed park in the hills outside of Antigua called Hobbitenango!
+If so, then you’ll love spending a day in Hobbitenango, pretending to be in The Shire at this hobbit-themed park in the hills outside of Antigua!

 Here, you can try your hand at archery or axe throwing, take photos on a troll hand overlooking the valley and volcanoes, eat in a cozy restaurant, grab a drink at the local watering hole (bar), go on a mini thrill ride on a tree swing, play minigolf, and more!

-But the real draw to the park is the actual hobbit holes that you can stay in overnight!
+But the real draw to the park is the actual hobbit holes, which you can stay in overnight!
 They even have the iconic round, painted doors, and hobbit-like furnishings.

 If they book out (which they tend to do), and you’d still like to stay nearby, then I would highly recommend the avocado farm and eco-friendly lodges at Earth Lodge!
-It’s only 0.9 miles away from Hobbitenango and has a really inspiring sustainable property and like-minded community.
+It’s only 0.9 miles away from Hobbitenango and is a really inspiring, sustainable property.

 15. Go on a Thrilling ATV Ride Around Antigua Valley

 Whether you want to visit the surrounding villages, mountains, or coffee farms, you can do so on a thrilling ATV tour around Antigua!
-ATV tours are an extremely popular thing to do in Antigua Guatemala because they combine adventure with a fun bucket list.
+ATV tours are an extremely popular thing to do in Antigua because they combine adventure and sightseeing.

 16. Shop at Guatemala’s Largest Craft Market in Chichicastenango

 That’s because Chichicastenango boasts the largest craft market in Guatemala (and arguably in Central America).
-If you want to take home a bunch of handicrafts, textiles, or souvenirs, then there’s no better place to bulk shop!
+If you want to take home a bunch of handicrafts, textiles, or souvenirs, there’s no better place to shop in bulk and find handmade treasures!

-You can get to Chichicastenango Market from Antigua by chicken bus, but there are also guided tours you can do (private shuttles are also available).
+You can get to Chichicastenango Market from Antigua by chicken bus, but there are also guided tours (private shuttles are also available).

 17. Explore Antigua’s Colonial Architecture on a Walking Tour